Thank you to Easy Off for sponsoring this post.

 I appreciate things that save me time and make my life easier, don’t you?
 Like my Photoshop software that allows me bypass the need to completely redo a photo shoot when I’ve committed a food photography blooper.
 With a few mouse clicks I can get rid of the irises on my pearl onions and transform a bowl of beef & eyeballs into a glorious serving of Boeuf Bourgignon.
 Yes, time savers like that are invaluable.

 And it’s the same with products that save me time, sweat and elbow grease in deep cleaning so I can instead focus my time on doing what I like to do – cooking and spending time with my family.
 Cleaning the oven has never been one of my more favorite tasks.
 Getting on my knees and scrubbing the grease and those rock-hard, baked-on burnt drippings from casseroles and roasting dishes…not fun.
 “Use the self-cleaning oven feature” you say?
 Yes, if you have 4+ hours to wait around until it’s done.
 And even then, it’s often not effective for getting those really nasty baked-on bits off.
-And so I reach for my quick fix – the lovely sponsors of this yummy post – Easy Off Heavy Duty oven cleaner, and guess what?
+And so I reach for my quick fix – Easy Off Heavy Duty oven cleaner, and guess what?
 Voilà!
 Ten minutes later I have a gleamingly clean oven in which I can proudly cook my Boeuf Bourguignon.

 Less time cleaning = more fun and family time.
 Thank you Easy-Off!